oracle-livelabs/developer/json-duality-adb-free/sql-json/sql-json.md

 ## Task 4: Re-parenting of sub-objects between two documents

 We will switch Charles Leclerc's and George Russell's teams.
-This can be done by updating the Mercedes and Ferrari team\_dvs.
+This can be done by updating the Mercedes and Ferrari `team_dv`.
 The documents can be updated by simply sending the new list of drivers for both documents in the input.

 1. First, show the team documents.
 Clear the worksheet, copy the SQL below and click **Run Script**.